Blueberry Crisp ... dee-lish

 3. Combine flour, oats, brown sugar, and 1/2 teaspoon cinnamon in a bowl.
 Add melted butter and toss until well combined.
 Sprinkle topping evenly over blueberries.

-4. Bake at 350 degrees for 45 minutes or until berries are bubbling vigorously along the edges and topping is golden brown.
+4. Bake at 350 for 45 minutes or until berries are bubbling vigorously along the edges and topping is golden brown.

 Created using The Recipes Generator